maolovecoding/maolovecoding/README.md

 - 😄 Read more about my [Blog](https://www.maolavecoding.github.io) (under construction)
 - 👯 Follow me on [掘金](https://juejin.cn/user/1223113398562110)
 - 🌱 I’m currently learning React & vue
+- 🌱 I will study Go in the future
 - 🔭 I’m currently working on xiaohongshu, this is student topic
 - 📫 How to reach me: 1339065735@qq.com